-Paying off the lien before selling your Thurston County house when you owe back taxes is the easiest way to avoid any problems with the closing.
+Paying off the lien before selling your Olympia house when you owe back taxes is the easiest way to avoid any problems with the closing.
 A tax attorney may also be able to negotiate a settlement on your behalf to satisfy your debt.
 Protect yourself by verifying the recording of the lien release.

 Certificate of Discharge

 You can approach the IRS for a certificate of discharge, which will remove the lien from your property.
 However, while you can still sell a Olympia house when you owe back taxes, you will still owe the debt.

 It is common for the debt to be settled at the closing on a Olympia house when you owe back taxes.
 After you’ve verified the exact amount with the title agent handling the closing, ensure you have requested your certificate of release.
 A state representative will attend the closing, collect the tax debt from the title company’s closing agent, and issue a loan release. will

 Though this is an infrequent occurrence, to say the least, lower tax bills owed to the IRS may be allowed to expire after the ten-year statute of limitations on tax debts, meaning you may not have to sell a Olympia house when you owe back taxes.
 Hoping that your debt will expire isn’t adviseable as your plan of action.